sukiejosh/expense-bot/README.md

 We are building an automated Twitter application at [twitter.com/ExpenseNG](https://twitter.com/expenseng) to promote awareness of the data at [opentreasury.gov.ng](https://opentreasury.gov.ng/) and/or [ExpenseNG.com](https://www.expenseng.com/) via Twitter.
 We believe this social presence will further improve accessibility, reaching Nigerians, among others, worldwide.
 The bot will periodically tweet data from the parent sources above.

+## Affiliation

+This project is not affiliated with any government or public sector entities.
+The information provided by [ExpenseNG.com](https://www.expenseng.com/) is for the general public and provided in good faith for general information purposes.
+All contributors are developer interns at [HNGi7](https://hngi7.hng.tech/) learning software development.

 ## Analysing Twitter Content

 This is how the bot will analyse Tweets, Twitter users, or their content: